estate planner estate planner

 3. Identify heirs: Determining the beneficiaries, such as family members or charities, provides clarity and helps to avoid future disagreements.

-4. Consult an estate planner: A professional estate planner understands the complexities of the legal landscape and can guide accordingly.
-They help in structuring mechanisms for asset distribution and wealth preservation.
+4. Consult an estate planner: A professional estate planner understands the complexities of the legal landscape and can guide you accordingly.
+They help structure mechanisms for asset distribution and wealth preservation.

-5. Draft legal documents: Included are wills and trusts.
+5. Draft legal documents: Wills and trusts are included.
 These documents provide directives on asset allocation after death and can offer tax-saving benefits.

 6. Ensure document legality: The documents must adhere to state law; hence, legal advice is crucial.